 Learn how to block unwanted, annoying and adult content websites on Mac and allow which sites you can access.

-- keep yourself wasting time visiting websites that makes you unproductive.
+- keep yourself from wasting time in visiting websites that makes you unproductive.

 Create a blocklist with Mac Parental Controls